Jangulo7/safety-eval-pipeline/README.md

 # Create the environment config (DO NOT COMMIT THIS FILE)
 touch .env

-This README is designed to be professional, audit-ready, and aligned with the Artificial Analysis methodology.
-It emphasizes the "Quality vs. Efficiency" trade-off that is central to your quantization repository.📊 Nightly AI Evaluation PipelineAutomated Overnight Benchmarking for Quantized LLMsThis repository hosts the Overnight Evaluation Queue, a fully automated pipeline designed to benchmark new quantized Large Language Models (LLMs) uploaded to our S3 artifact store.
-It executes Artificial Analysis compliant benchmarks (MMLU, GSM8K, HumanEval) to assess the degradation of Quality vs. Quantization Efficiency.📖 OverviewThe pipeline operates on a "Just-In-Time" architecture to maximize resource efficiency.
-It wakes up nightly, scans for fresh models, isolates them in ephemeral GPU processes, and publishes the results to a visual dashboard.Key Features:Memory Safe: Uses subprocess isolation to prevent CUDA VRAM fragmentation and OOM crashes.Storage Optimized: Implements a Fetch-Eval-Purge cycle to keep disk usage low.Leaderboard Compliant: Uses lighteval with leaderboard task definitions to ensure metrics match public Open LLM Leaderboards.Passive Observability: Silent success/failure alerts sent directly to Slack/Teams.🏗 ArchitectureThe system is containerized using Docker Compose and consists of four primary services:ComponentService NameDescriptionWatcherschedulerA lightweight Cron script that scans S3 hourly for new .gguf or .safetensors artifacts.BrokerredisA Redis instance that manages the FIFO job queue.WorkerworkerThe heavy lifter.
-It claims the GPU, downloads the model, runs the eval, and uploads JSON results.DashboarddashboardA Streamlit app that visualizes "Quality vs. Quantization" trade-offs.📉 Benchmark Coverage (Artificial Analysis)We adhere to the Artificial Analysis Intelligence Index methodology to ensure our internal metrics map to external standards.CategoryBenchmarkLightEval Task StringMetricQuality (Knowledge)MMLU (5-shot)`leaderboardmmlu:majorReasoning (Math)GSM8K (5-shot)`leaderboardgsm8kCodingHumanEval (0-shot)`leaderboardhumanevalCommon SenseHellaSwag (10-shot)`leaderboardhellaswag🚀 Getting StartedPrerequisitesDocker & Docker ComposeNVIDIA Container Toolkit (The worker requires access to the host GPU).An AWS S3 Bucket containing your models.1.
-Clone & ConfigureClone the repository and create your environment file.Bashgit clone https://github.com/your-org/llm-nightly-eval.git cd llm-nightly-eval

-# Create the environment config (DO NOT COMMIT THIS FILE)
-touch .env
 2. Environment VariablesPopulate .env with your credentials:

 # AWS Credentials (S3 Access)